byui-cit/learning-modules/modules/js/debugging/index.md

 Do not speed through this module!
 Mastering these skills can save you countless hours as you both learn how to code and after.

-## Courses where this topic is used
+## Where this knowledge is utilized

 - CSE 121b
 - WDD 230